 As you can see, there's a big difference between the most and least reliable freezer brands, and the satisfaction score reported by customers.

-The table below summarises this year’s reliability results.
+The table below summarises the reliability results.
 Brands are ranked by their customer score, which relates to whether their customers would recommend it.
 The higher the percentage score for reliability, the fewer problems reported.

 But bear in mind that a freezer can be reliable without being safe.
 Some brands in the table below are still selling freezers with flammable plastic backing.
-Every model with this type of backing has been made a Don't Buy, regardless of how it performed in our freezing tests, because our research reveals that plastic-backed freezers can dramatically accelerate the spread of flames in the event of a fire.
-While the use of plastic-backing is legal and the risk of fire remains low, we think all freezers should have flame-retardant metal or aluminum laminate backs.
+Every model with this type of backing has been made a Don't Buy, regardless of how it performed in our freezing tests, because our research reveals that flammable plastic-backed freezers can dramatically accelerate the spread of flames in the event of a fire.
+While the use of flammable plastic-backing is legal and the risk of fire remains low, we think all freezers should have flame-retardant backs.
 Find out more about freezer safety.

 Use our table below to see which freezer brands are the most reliable, but also make sure you check our list of Don't Buy freezers for the models to avoid.